jsanchesleao/blog/posts/20160714curry_as_a_factory_of_functions.md

 Currying as a factory of functions
 -----------------

-In this post I would like to explore the use of a techique called `currying` to reduce some of the noise of using higher order functions such as `map`, `filter` and even `compose`.
+In this post I would like to explore the use of a techique called `currying` to reduce some of the noise of using higher order functions such as `map`, `filter` and similar functions..

 First of all, let's define what is currying, and we'll do so with examples.
 Imagine we have the following requirement: We need to count the oocurrencies of a given value inside an array.
 The traditional way of doing this in javascript would be something along these lines: